dart-lang/language/working/2364 - primary constructors/feature-specification.md

 constructors should be small and easy to read.
-Next, it is not obvious how the superconstructor arguments would fit into a mixin application (e.g., when the superclass is `A with M1, M2`), or how readable it would be if the superconstructor is named (`class B(int a) extends A.name(a);`).
-For instance, would it be obvious to all readers that the superclass is `A` and not `A.name`, and that all other constructors than the primary constructor will ignore the implied superinitialization `super.name(a)` and do their own thing (which might be implicit).
+Next, it is not obvious how the superconstructor arguments would fit into a mixin application (e.g., when the superclass is `A with M1, M2`), or how readable it would be if the superconstructor is named (`class B(int a) extends A with M1, M2.name(a);`).
+For instance, would it be obvious to all readers that the superclass is `A` and not `A.name`, and that all other constructors than the primary constructor will ignore the implied superinitialization `super.name(a)` and do their own thing (which might be implicit)?

 In short, if you need to write a complex superinitialization like `super.name(e1, otherName: e2)` then you need to use a body constructor.